Premiership of Narendra Modi: Foreign policy

-Defence policy
+Defence and security

 During the 2014 election campaign, Modi and the BJP pledged to revisit India's nuclear weapons doctrine, and in particular India's historical policy of no-first-use.
 The pressure to revise the doctrine came from a desire for assertiveness among Indian government and defence officials.
-Soon after being sworn in as Prime Minister, Modi said that no revision would take place in the immediate future.
+Soon after being sworn in as prime minister, Modi said that no revision would take place in the immediate future.
 The election manifesto of the BJP had also promised to deal with illegal immigration into India in the Northeast, as well as to be more firm in its handling of insurgent groups.
 During the election campaign, Modi said that he would be willing to accommodate Hindu migrants who were being persecuted in Bangladesh, but those that came with "political objectives" would have to be sent back to Bangladesh.
 The Modi government issued a notification allowing Hindu, Sikh, and Buddhist illegal immigrants from Pakistan and Bangladesh to legalize their residency in India.
 The government described the measure as being taken for humanitarian reasons.
 However, it drew criticism from several Assamese organizations.

-Modi continued the previous INC administration's policy of increasing military spending every year, announcing an increase of 11% in the military budget in 2015.
+Modi continued the previous administration's policy of increasing military spending every year, announcing an increase of 11% in the military budget in 2015.
 This increase was larger than the average growth under the Congress.

 The Modi administration negotiated a peace agreement with the largest faction of the National Socialist Council of Nagaland (NSCM), which was announced in August 2015.
 The Naga insurgency in northwest India had begun in the 1950s.
 The NSCM and the government had agreed to a ceasefire in 1997, but a peace accord had not previously been signed.
 In 2015 the government abrogated a 15-year ceasefire with the Khaplang faction of the NSCM (NSCM-K).
 The NSCM-K responded with a series of attacks, which killed 18 people.
 The Modi government carried out a raid across the border with Myanmar as a result, and labelled the NSCM-K a terrorist organization.